How to Use Newsroom 101 in Your Course

 How long do the quizzes take?

-Students who read at a rapid pace, have good grammar skills and have more familiarity with journalistic style can complete 200 quizzes in Newsroom 101 in as little as 6 hours, spread over a few weeks.
+Students who read at a rapid pace, have good grammar skills and have more familiarity with journalistic style can complete 200 quizzes in Newsroom 101 in as little as 6 hours, ideally spread over a few weeks.

 Students who read more slowly and need more practice in grammar, usage, spelling and style will need 15 hours or more total.